Domestic Violence Law Practicum

 At the placements, students interview clients; draft restraining orders, memoranda, and motions; represent clients at hearings; argue motions; and research policy issues.
 They may also attend meetings with attorneys, government officials, judges and legislators.

-The Jim Fahey Safe Homes Fund for Women endowment was established in 2007to provide scholarships for graduate students at UC Berkeley with demonstrated financial need and a strong aptitude in relevant subjects as well as a deep commitment to combating domestic violence against women.
+The Jim Fahey Safe Homes Fund for Women endowment was established in 2007 to provide scholarships for graduate students at UC Berkeley with demonstrated financial need and a strong aptitude in relevant subjects as well as a deep commitment to combating domestic violence against women.
 A student may receive this award more than once during his or her academic career.
-Awards were made in Spring 2011, Spring 2012 and Spring 2013 -- see the Photos link at the Domestic Violence Practicum page for details.
-Next deadline to apply is March 1, 2014.Facebook page for DV Practicum
+Awards were made in Spring 2011, Spring 2012, Spring 2013 and Spring 2014 -- see the Photos link at the Domestic Violence Practicum page for details.
+Next deadline to apply is Feb.
+15, 2015.